-Family: Shortaselviridae (interim)
+Family: Shortaselviridae (interim Report)

 This is a summary page created by the ICTV Report Editors using information from associated Taxonomic Proposals and the Master Species List.